yahoo/elide-doc/pages/guide/02-data-model.md

 ```

-Update trigger functions on fields can also take both a `RequestScope` parameter and a `ChangeSpec` parameter.
+Update and Create trigger functions on fields can also take both a `RequestScope` parameter and a `ChangeSpec` parameter.
 The `ChangeSpec` can be used to access the before & after values for a given field change:

 ```java
    @OnUpdatePreSecurity("title")